abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 toc: right
 ---

-In the [first part] of this series of posts, we wrote a simple [Sudoku] solver in [Haskell] which used a [constraint satisfaction] algorithm with [backtracking].
+In the [first part] of this series of posts, we wrote a simple [Sudoku] solver in [Haskell].
+It used a [constraint satisfaction] algorithm with [backtracking].
 The solution worked well but was very slow.
 In this post, we are going to improve it and make it **fast**.

 <!--more-->